agilize/laravel-datamapper/readme.md

 The middleware will search for a matching Model referencing the key passed on path, query string or parameter bag.

 Eg.: http://yourdomain.com/api/v1/user/1 will search for User.php (instance of Eloquent ORM Model) that exists on your database with id `1`.
 See [Configuration](#configuration) for more details.

-It also supports hyphen and underscore separated entities.
-Eg.: http://yourdomain.com/api/v1/user-role/1
+It also supports hyphen and underscore separated names.
+Eg.: http://yourdomain.com/api/v1/user-role/1 => UserRole.php

 ### Relationships
 By default, the middleware is set to bring all existent relationships from Model.
-However, you need to create a scope in your model:
+However, you need to create a `withAll` scope in your model:
 ```php
 public function scopeWithAll($query)
 {